NileshGule/techtalks-azure-container-apps-demo/docs/deploy-producer-consumer.md

 - `concurrencyMode`: The concurrency mode for the consumer
 - `exchangeKind`: The kind of the exchange

+One important thing to note here is the `prefetchCount` value.
+This value is set to `50` which means that the consumer will receive 50 message at a time.
+This is done to demonstrate the behavior of the Azure Container Apps.
+If the value is set to `0` or `null`, the consumer will receive all the messages at once.
+This is not what we want to demonstrate in this tech talk.
+You can adjust this value as per your requirement.
+You can find more information about the RabbitMQ Dapr component [RabbitQM PubSub docs](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-rabbitmq/)

 ### Verify Dapr component using CLI

 We can verify the Dapr component using the following command: